ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 #### DEM Name

 The **DEM name** parameter selects the DEM to use for RTC processing.
-By default we use the [Copernicus Global 30-m DEM](https://spacedata.copernicus.eu/collections/copernicus-digital-elevation-model "Copernicus DEM" ){target=_blank}, but allow users to select ASF's legacy DEMs (a combination of NED and SRTM) if desired.
+By default, we use the [Copernicus Global 30-m DEM](https://spacedata.copernicus.eu/collections/copernicus-digital-elevation-model "Copernicus DEM" ){target=_blank}, but allow users to select ASF's legacy DEMs (a combination of NED and SRTM) if desired.

 We recommend using the Copernicus DEM, which has more extensive and consistent coverage and more recent measurements.
 The main reason to select the legacy option is if a user already has a time series of products generated with the legacy DEM and wants to process new acquisitions using the same DEM.
 Refer to the [Digital Elevation Models](#digital-elevation-models "Jump to DEM section in document") section for more information.